Age data is reported for five-year age groups and select summary groups such as 18 years and over.

 This is the average income for all persons calculated from the aggregate income of persons 15 years and older.

 An index is the ratio of a local percent (rate) to a national percent (rate) or other base.
 An index at the national level is 100, representing overall demand.
 A value of more than 100 represents higher demand, and a value of less than 100 represents lower demand than the country as a whole.
-Using the variable of dollars spent on airline fares as an example, if you calculated the index of this variable as 100, it would indicate that the area purchased airline tickets at the same rate as the national average.
-An index value of less than 100 indicates a value less than the national average and a value greater than 100 indicates purchases of airline fares at greater than the national average.
-An index of 200 for a given study area would indicate that households in the area purchase airline fares at twice the national average.
+Using the variable of dollars spent on airline fares as an example, if you calculate the index of this variable as 100, it indicates that the area purchased airline tickets at the same rate as the national average.
+An index value of less than 100 indicates a value less than the national average, and a value greater than 100 indicates purchases of airline fares at greater than the national average.
+An index of 200 for a given study area indicates that households in the area purchase airline fares at twice the national average.

-The Leakage/Surplus Factor is included in the Retail MarketPlace database.
-It measures the balance between the volume of retail sales (supply) generated by retail businesses and the volume of retail potential (demand) produced by household spending on retail goods within the same industry.
-For more information about the Leakage/Surplus Factor, see Retail MarketPlace Leakage/Surplus Factor Data Note (PDF).
+The Leakage/Surplus Factor measures the balance between the volume of retail sales (supply) generated by retail businesses and the volume of retail potential (demand) produced by household spending on retail goods in the same industry.
+The Leakage/Surplus Factor, an Esri exclusive calculation, is the result of a more sophisticated approach for normalization of the gap between supply and demand.
+The result is an index scaled to upper and lower bound values ranging from -100 to +100.
+The Leakage/Surplus Factor provides users a simple way to identify business opportunity.
+To learn more, see Retail MarketPlace.